ycpcs/cs101-spring2017/practice/index.md

 > As you prepare for Exam 2 you can ignore questions 1, 8, 10, and 12, since they involve arrays.

 [Exam 3, Spring 2016](cs101-spring2016-exam03.pdf), [Programming zipfile](CS101_Exam3.zip)

+> As you prepare for Exam 3, you can ignore questions 11, 12, and 15, since they involve passing arrays to functions.
+Also, you can go back to questions 6, 11, 12, and 14 on the previous practice exam (Exam 2 from Spring 2016).